ozeebee/euro2012/README.md

 - add way to set team names for Quarter/Semi/Final stages once dependent matches results are known (check on date with warning)

 ### User management
-- create account
+- refactor account creation workflow to include 2 steps user creation : with creation request and validation
 - ? user picture / gravatar integration
 	==> add tip in register page to create a gravatar
 - ? chat function (with WebSocket impl) ?

 ### Other
-- JS : remove absolute urls in external javascripts
+- JS : remove absolute urls in external javascripts ===> use JavaScript router instead of passing urls from templates
 - Pjax : evaluate integration of pjax for page transitions; see project https://github.com/pvillega/pjax-Forms
 - Mobile version ? with jquery mobile
 - integrate with google analytics